Eudokia Makrembolitissa: Empress

 Constantine X Doukas was crowned emperor on 23 November 1059, the day after Isaac I Komnenos' abdication.
 Eudokia was crowned augusta soon after, probably on the same year.
-They had a fourth son around this time, Konstantios Doukas, who was crowned before his brother Michael.
+They had a fourth son around this time, Konstantios Doukas, who was crowned before his brother Michael, and an other daughter, Zoe.
 When Constantine fell ill in October 1066, he appointed caesar John Doukas and patriarch John VIII Xiphilinos as co-regents.
-Eudokia was meant to only take care of Michael and Konstantios, but Constantine knew that she had larger ambitions.
+Eudokia was meant only to take care of Michael and Konstantios, but Constantine knew that she had larger ambitions.
 Constantine died the next year, on 23 May 1067.

-Some historians regard Eudokia as a empress regnant who actually ruled in her own right, rather than just a regent.
+Some historians regard Eudokia as an empress regnant who actually ruled in her own right for seven months, while others consider her as a regent who was the de facto emperor.
+Some books include her in lists of emperors, others do not.
 According to the contemporary Michael Psellos, Eudokia "succeeded [Constantine X] as supreme ruler, she did not hand over the government to others... she assumed control of the whole administration in person.
-Her status as a ruler is reflected in her coinage and public iconography.
-For example, she sometimes appeared on silver and copper coins without her sons, which was very unusual.
-One inscription on a silver reliquary calls her "Great Empress of the Romans" (megalē basilis tōn Romaiōn), suggesting that she had a higher status than her sons (who were only basileus).
 Michael VII was "already long past his boyhood" by this time, but nevertheless "left the whole administration to his mother".
 Some authors argue that he had some type of mental disability.

+It was very unusual that, on Constantine X's silver and copper coins, he appeared with only his wife Eudokia, without his sons Michael and Constantios, even though they were co-emperors.
+One inscription on a silver reliquary, showing Constantine X and Eudokia, calls her "Great Empress of the Romans" (megalē basilis tōn Romaiōn), suggesting that she was a co-ruler or successor to Constantine.
+Some inscriptions ascribe the masculine title emperor to her.
+On Constantine X's silver coinage, the miliaresion, she and Constantine are together called 'faithful emperors of the Romaioi'.
+On a tetarteron probably of late 1067, the inscription reads 'Eudokia and Michael, emperors', and on a seal, probably dated between May and December 1067, the inscription reads 'Eudokia, Michael and Constantios, emperors of the Romaioi'.
+A seal, dated to early 1068, link Romanos and Eudokia as co-rulers with the title 'Romanos and Eudokia emperors of the Romaioi'.
+On coins, the title of basilis(sa) is used by only the empresses who assumed the throne: Irene, Zoe, Theodora, and Eudokia Makrembolitissa.
+On Constantine X's miliaresion, Eudokia has taken the place to the spectator's right, which is traditionally given to the co-emperor and successor to the throne.
+Calling her the ruler of the world (κοσμοκράτορ), the dedication poem provides evidence for Eudokia's perception of herself as sharing the empire with her husband Constantine.
+On the dating clauses of South Italian charters, Eudokia's name always takes precedence over those of her sons, and she is often the only one to receive the imperial title.